vineet192/dev-diaries/README.md

 # Dev Diaries
 Blog API written entirely in [Go](https://go.dev/).
-This repository contains the backend code written in Go with MySQL as the database.
+This repository contains the backend code written in Go with [MySQL](https://www.mysql.com/) as the database.

 ## Steps to run
 - This project uses [Infisical](https://infisical.com/) as the secrets vault.
 Create an account for their free cloud service or have a local instance running
+- You will also need to have a local/remote instance of MySQL up and running
 - Add the following secrets to Infisical:
     - `DB_PASSWORD=<your-MySQL-user-password>`
     - `DB_USER=<your-MySQL-username>`